 The School creates an innovative and inclusive academic environment, building on a strong legacy of world-class excellence.
 Join the next generation of biomedical researchers to lead the revolution in medicine and public health.

 Honours and Master of Biomedical Science

 Honours is a fourth-year undergraduate course that consists of a combination of a research project and coursework subjects.
-The course is designed to develop the student’s capacity to solve problems, to analyse data, to read and think critically, and to communicate clearly.
+It is designed to develop the student’s capacity to solve problems, to analyse data, to read and think critically, and to communicate clearly.

-The Master of Biomedical Science is a coursework master’s degree incorporating a substantial research project.
+The Master of Biomedical Science is a coursework master’s degree and includes a substantial research project.
 The course encourages students to think innovatively and provides an awareness of the health and economic benefits of biomedical research.
 Graduates of this course gain an understanding of the research process, specialist knowledge and professional skills that are attractive to employers.

 Both courses offer pathways onto a PhD.

 The School’s diverse research themes provide opportunities for you to conduct research in areas of importance and personal interest.
 This multidisciplinary approach brings together researchers from the social sciences, epidemiology and public health, preventive, clinical and primary care medicine and from basic and applied sciences.